 An education fitting for a res publica is replaced with an education suited for a res idiotica—in the Greek, a ‘private’ and isolated person… (but need res publica in order to have true) liberty (as it) is not a condition into which we are naturally born but one we achieve through habituation, training, and education—particularly the discipline of self-command.
 It is the result of a long process of learning.
 Liberty is the learned capacity to govern oneself using the higher faculties of reason and spirit through the cultivation of virtue.

+Six.
 The New Aristocracy

 …(classical) liberalism’s most fundamental wager: the replacement of one unequal and unjust system with another system enshrining inequality that would be achieved not by oppression and violence but with the population’s full acquiescence, premised on the ongoing delivery of increasing material prosperity along with the theoretical possibility of class mobility (Deneen, 2019b, 2166)

-Prior to the Enlightenment, cronyism abounded (see Hodgson, 2019), in shared wealth and power among the Aristocracy which included the Monarchy, Religious leaders, and Business supporters who were given special license.
-Deneen (2019b) claims that while classical liberalism based democracy and capitalism eliminated that Aristocracy, it created a new Aristocracy, with in many ways even more dramatic inequality, as represented in those who were not free to be the “industrious and rational,” who made immense amounts of wealth.
-Unfortunately, later generations of these those how perhaps truly Made wealth are not involved in Taking wealth, as inheritance of wealth and power does not guarantee any degree of industriousness or rationality in the heirs.
+Prior to the Enlightenment, cronyism abounded (see Hodgson, 2019), in shared wealth and power among the Aristocracy which included the monarchy, religious leaders, and business supporters who were given special license.
+Deneen (2019b) claims that while classical liberalism based democracy and capitalism eliminated that Aristocracy, it created a new Aristocracy, with in many ways even more dramatic inequality, as represented in those who were now free to be the “industrious and rational,” who made immense amounts of wealth.
+Unfortunately, later generations of those who perhaps truly Made wealth are now involved in Taking wealth, as inheritance of wealth and power does not guarantee any continued degree of industriousness or rationality in the heirs.

 Humanity has confronted both the limits imposed by nature, as the costs of two centuries’ economic growth become increasingly evident in today’s accelerating climate change, and the decreasing likelihood that market capitalism will generate increasing prosperity for every part of society.

+Seven.
 The Degradation of Citizenship

 A degraded form of citizenship arises from liberalism’s relentless emphasis upon private over public things, self-interest over civic spirit, and aggregation of individual opinion over common good (Deneen, 2019b, loc 2364).